bregeabe/NMU-antibiotics-2024/antibiotic-report.md

 ## Queries

-**Q1** - View Patient Information, Parameters: patientId OR name and dateOfBirth - this will retrieve information about the patient.
-For example, name, date of birth, gender, etc., any information about just the patient.
+**Q1** - View Patients - Show all patients in the system for admins or patients assigned to students.

-**Q2** - View Specimen Information (can be barcode scan), Parameters: specimenId - this will retrieve information about the specimen.
-Things like the specimen name, specimen ID, etc.
+**Q2** - View Specimen history | Parameters: SpecimenID - Shows all specimen linked to patient.

-**Q3** - View Specimen history, Parameters: specimenId - Shows a version history of specimen.
+**Q3** - View Specimen Requisition | Parameters: SpecimenID - Shows the Specimen Requisition form for specimen in progress at the lab.

-**Q4** - View all Patients - Show all patients in the system.
+**Q4** - View Work Card | Parameters: SpecimenID - Shows the work card for the specified specimen and patient.

-**Q5** - View all Specimen tied to Patient - Show all specimen tied to the patient.

 ## Events